Are you trying to learn more about a power of attorney in Georgia?

 This is why hiring an estate planning lawyer is your best approach for how to set up a power of attorney.

-They specialize in this area of law.
+They specialize in this area of Georgia law.

 They are up to date on the changes in the laws.

-An attorney will draft a detailed, state-legal power of attorney document.
+A law firm will draft a detailed, state-legal power of attorney document.

 This will make sure that your unique circumstances get taken into account.